Weather warnings and precautions

 • Avoid traveling in bad weather: If possible, postpone travel or avoid traveling during the storm.
 If travel is necessary, stay updated on weather forecasts and road conditions.

-Stormy weather can also affect the monitoring of seismic activity and response times in case of earthquakes or volcanic eruptions, as strong winds, sleet, and snow can interfere with earthquake measurements and reduce the accuracy of GPS data on land movements.
+Storms can also affect the monitoring of seismic activity and response time for earthquakes or volcanic eruptions, as strong winds, sleet, and snow can interfere with earthquake measurements and reduce the accuracy of GPS data on land movements.